-A primary genetic risk of a hatchery program is loss of genetic diversity, e.g., via inbreeding.
+A primary genetic risk of a hatchery program is loss of genetic diversity, e.g., via inbreeding, reducing the abundance of wild spawners, and the risk of losing rare alleles.
 Inbreeding occurs when individuals that are closely related, typically through shared ancestry, mate and reproduce.
 This can lead to inbreeding depression, where genetic diversity loss reduces fitness via loss of heterozygosity11 and accumulation of expressed detrimental recessive alleles (Hedrick and Garcia-Dorado 2016).
-Overall, inbreeding depression has been well documented across many taxa, and can lead to lowered population productivity and increased extinction risk (Hedrick and Garcia-Dorado 2016).
-Given the use of hatcheries for population conservation, this risk is an important consideration for any hatchery program.
+Overall, inbreeding depression has been well documented across many taxa, and can lead to lowered population